 When the hand-held flash method is used it is essential that at least one sphere appear in each frame and reflect the flash (that is, not be shadowed).
 For the dome and arc methods, it can still be beneficial to place one or two spheres in the frame, but they will typically not be used to calculate light positions.
 Rather, a calibration sequence is performed with a marble in the center of the frame (and typically additional marbles in the corners and references for focus, spatial resolution, and color).
 It is important that the center marble has a glare in each of the calibration shots (that is, is never in a shadow).
 As long as the dome or arc is stable, the light position calculations from the calibration sequence can be used for each object sequence.
 See "Reuse LP files" under "Tips for frequent use" (LINK).

 Standard RTI procedure calls for using two reflective spheres in the frame.
 This could function as a backup if one is more plagued by shadows than the other.
 The principal reason for using two spheres is so that--in the future--the angle of the light striking any pixel can be triangulated from two known areas.
 In the meantime, the best way to minimize aberration due to variation in angle of light hitting different parts of the image frame is for the hemisphere illuminators to be as far from the object as possible (without introducing other problems).
-It is generally accepted that an illuminator radius of four times the object diameter is safe.
+It is generally accepted that an illuminator radius of four times the object radius is safe.
 For this reason, it is also best to place the primary reflective sphere as close to the center as possible.
 For calibration shots it can be roughly the exact center.
 For the hand-held flash method, it should be as close to the center without the shadow of the sphere degrading visibility of the object.
 Furthermore, the sphere should be as coplanar with the image plane as possible.

 It is important that the hemisphere captures have the same registration as the spectral captures.
 That is, the camera and object must remain immobile throughout the spectral and RTI captures.